-We get asked this question all the time when clients book their first headshot session with us.
 Should you practice smiling before your headshot session?
-The short answer is, it depends on the client.
+The short answer is – No, but it really depends on the client.

-If you’re someone who doesn’t like having their picture taken, a practiced smile can come off as fake or posed.
+If you’re someone who doesn’t like having their picture taken, a practiced smile can look fake or posed.
 A genuine smile comes from reacting to things you enjoy, like looking back on a fun childhood memory or seeing an old friend for the first time in years.

-However, if you’re an actor, it’s a good idea to familiarize yourself with different emotions so that you’re characters feel natural.
+However, if you’re an actor, it’s a good idea to familiarize yourself with your smile to get a range of emotions in your headshots

-Whether you’re a business professional that hates taking pictures or a seasoned actor who loves being photographed, you always want your smile to be genuine in your headshots, versus looking rehearsed or practiced.
+Whether you’re someone who hates taking pictures or a seasoned actor who loves being photographed, you’ll want your smile to be genuine in your headshots, versus looking rehearsed or practiced.

-During our Headshot Experiences, we incorporate proven coaching techniques that put our clients at ease to help them give us genuine emotions and smiles.
-It’s best just to let go and enjoy the experience.
+During our Headshot Experiences, we incorporate proven coaching techniques that put our clients at ease to help create genuine smiles and emotions.
+You’ll receive expert posing & facial expression coaching to help you achieve the best headshots possible.

 Instead of practicing your smile, here are a few tips to help prepare for your headshot session.